This post may contain affiliate links.

-Y’all it’s on like Donkey Kong.
+Y’all it is on like Donkey Kong.
 Today is my craft day.
 Many Saturdays I sit around and think up stuff to make.
-Some of it is for fun with the kids, some ends up on the blog, some is just such a fail it heads to the trash.
+Some of it is for fun with the kids, some end up on the blog, some are just such a fail they head to the trash.

 I ran into Walmart the other day for a few things ( hey, I don’t do it often), and I found these hanes kids tees for only $3.
 I snagged a plain purple one cause I knew I wanted to try my hand at t-shirt making.

 I sat down today and made this simple “Cute Chick” design on my Silhouette Design Software for my 7-year-old.
 I had no expectations other than to learn how not to mess it up next time.
 LOL

 First thing not to mess it up.
 The design needs to be cut a mirror image of how you want it to appear on the shirt.
 Not really a big deal for designs, but a huge deal for words.
 Just head to the menu and select Object – Reciprocate – Mirror Right.